 The best way to prevent root canal infection is to keep your teeth healthy and clean and visit your dentist regularly for professional cleanings.

-Visit Elite Dental and Orthodontics for more information about root canal procedures and how you can prevent them.
+Visit Elite Dental Implants and Orthodontics for more information about root canal procedures and how you can prevent them.